WHAT IS THE JOINT USE AND PLANNING AGREEMENT?

 WHY WE'RE UPDATING THE AGREEMENT

-Modernizing the Agreement will create efficiencies in delivering land use, recreation, parks, and mobility options.
-It will allow for multiple uses on reserve lands to further the role of school sites as key activity nodes in the community.
-Through this review we will explore allowing a mix of uses on joint use sites and blending complementary land uses to help diversify Calgary’s communities.
+The modernized Agreement will create efficiencies in delivering land use, recreation, parks, and school facilities.
+It will allow for multiple uses on reserve lands to further the role of school sites as key activity hubs in the community.

-Through engagement, we will learn more about how different groups use and want to use these sites.
-Often, these sites are in prominent locations with the community and can be used for a variety of different activities.
-The information shared with us will be reviewed and incorporated into the new Agreement as appropriate.
+Through engagement, we have learned about how different groups use and want to use these sites.
+Often, these sites are in prominent locations within the community and can be used for a variety of different activities.
+The information shared with us has been reviewed and incorporated into the new Agreement where appropriate.

-The new Agreement will address how The City and school boards plan, develop, use, dispose of and service school sites.
-As well, the use and maintenance of school facilities, municipal facilities and playing fields will be addressed.
-In addition to updates to the content, a single Agreement with all three school boards is an important outcome for all partners
+The new Agreement addresses how The City and school boards plan, develop, use, and dispose of school sites.
+As well, the use and maintenance of school facilities, municipal facilities and playing fields have been addressed.
+In addition to updates to the content, a single Agreement with all three school boards is an important outcome for all partners going forward.

-The City and school boards will review the existing Agreement, looking for gaps, issues and opportunities to improve the Agreement.
-This includes:
+The City and school boards have reviewed the existing Agreement, and have collaborated to fill gaps, resolve issues and found opportunities to improve the Agreement.
+These include:

-- Addressing maintenance and operational costs of multi-use buildings.
+- Addressed maintenance and operational costs of Joint Use Sites and multi-use buildings.

-- Assessing and updating the use of the reserve fund.
+- Assessed and updated the use of the reserve fund.

-- Modernizing the disposal of surplus school sites.
+- Modernized the disposal of surplus school sites.

-- Incorporating recent City policies and Provincial legislation that are related to the Agreement.
+- Incorporated recent City policies and Provincial legislation that are related to the Agreement.

-- Providing one Agreement with all three school boards.
+- One Agreement with all three school boards.

-The new Agreement will not be focused on any individual joint use site in Calgary.
-It will provide the policies to help us improve land use and planning on joint use sites across the city.
-If approved by all partners, the new Agreement will support discussions about individual sites.
+The new Agreement is not focused on any individual joint use site in Calgary.
+It provides the policies to help us improve collaboration and land use and planning on joint use sites across the city.
+Once approved by all partners, the new Agreement will support discussions about individual sites.